22 Most Beautiful Proverbs from Around the World

 "Truth is more valuable if it takes you a few years to find it." —French proverb

 This lesson, often attributed to French author Jules Renard, speaks to the wisdom of age and experience.
 It’s taken from the original French: La vérité vaut bien qu’on passe quelques années sans la trouver.
-Find out 51 popular “facts” that are actually false.
+Don’t miss these 21 other quotes that will lift you up.

 "Coffee and love taste best when hot." —Ethiopian proverb

 "The pen is mightier than the sword." —English proverb

 The power of the written word can change ideas, policies, and the world at large.

 "Fall seven times, stand up eight." —Japanese proverb

 This Japanese proverb teaches us that perseverance is one of the most important virtues.
 There are lots of Japanese proverbs, but this one reminds us that hardly anyone succeeds on their first try or even their second—you just have to keep on keeping on!

 "If you can't live longer, live deeper." —Italian proverb

 "It takes a whole village to raise a child." —African proverb

 Any parent knows there is no such thing as too much help when it comes to looking after children.
 And each person brings his or her own gifts and contributions to the effort.

 "Turn your face toward the sun and the shadows fall behind you." —Maori proverb

 This proverb promotes optimism and positive thinking.
 As we look forward toward brighter things, darkness literally recedes.
 Find out 12 surprising phrases you never realized came from the Bible.